ks982579/rust-quiz-web-app/README.md

-docker compose -f compose-prod.yaml build docker compose -f compose-prod.yaml down docker compose -f compose-prod.yaml logs docker compose -f compose-prod.yaml exec <service_name> <command>
+docker compose -f compose-prod.yaml build docker compose -f compose-prod.yaml down docker compose -f compose-prod.yaml logs docker compose -f compose-prod.yaml start docker compose -f compose-prod.yaml stop docker compose -f compose-prod.yaml exec <service_name> <command>
 ```

 Or, in a bash profile like file, we can specify `export COMPOSE_FILE=compose-prod.yaml`.
 I only have one configuration so need to uncomment code for production in nginx.conf.

+### Development

+For development, I do not use Docker for the application.
+I do use Docker, after creating the application locally, to run the SurrealDB database.
+However, I run the front-end with `trunk serve --port 8080`;
+and the back-end with `cargo watch -x run`.
+Both commands work well and provide hot reloading.

+The Leptos frontend _should_ be available on port 8080,
+The Actix-Web backend _should_ be available on port 8002,
+and the SurrealDB instance _should_ be accessible on port 8000.

 ## Development Cycle